fuego96/gw2mi/README.md

 ###Overview - Do You Find:
 * Yourself playing GW2 and finally bought a second account?
 * The latest version of MultiWars unstable and slow as heck?
-* The post in www.reddit.com/r/Guildwars2/comments/2v3s3h/multiwars2_performance/coedftb a bit complicated?
+* The post in [Reddit] (www.reddit.com/r/Guildwars2/comments/2v3s3h/multiwars2_performance/coedftb) a bit complicated?
 * Running two separate copies of GuildWars 2 on the same hard disk agreeable (should work even with one)?

 This script is ideal if you have two accounts.